Generic selectors

 Matthew 23:16-22—Does Not Forbid Swearing

-Incredibly, the scribes and Pharisees had been teaching people that oaths were “not binding” if they were sworn by the temple or altar.
+Incredibly, the scribes and Pharisees had been teaching people that oaths were “nothing [not binding]” if they were sworn by the temple or altar.
 They claimed that oaths were only binding if they were sworn by the temple gold or an offering.
 In a severe rebuke, Jesus Christ said that swearing by anything pertaining to the temple is still an oath sworn by the name of God.

-This, once again, proves that Matthew 5:34 is misunderstood or corrupted because both the Law of God in the Old Testament and Matthew 23:16-22 support the swearing of oaths.
+This, once again, proves that Matthew 5:34 is misunderstood or mistranslated because both the Law of God in the Old Testament and Matthew 23:16-22 support the swearing of oaths.
 The only alternative is that Jesus not only changed the Law once in Matthew 5:34 but changed it again in Matthew 23:16-22!
-However, “Jesus Christ is the same yesterday, and today, and forever”!
-(Heb.
-13:8)[11].
+However, “Jesus Christ is the same yesterday, today, and forever” (Heb.
+13:8)[14].
 The only possible conclusion is that Matthew 5:34 does not prohibit all oaths but only condemns swearing FALSE oaths.

 Paul Swore Oaths